JavaScript Logical Operators

 • The NOT operator (!) negates a boolean value.
 The (!!) converts a value into its real boolean value.

-• The AND operator (&&) is applied to two Boolean values and returns true if both values are true.
+• The AND operator (&&) is applied to two Boolean values and returns true if both are true.

 • The OR operator (||) is applied to two Boolean values and returns true if one of the operands is true.

 • Both && and || operator are short-circuited.
-They can be also applied to non-Boolean values.
+They can also be applied to non-Boolean values.

 • The logical operator precedence from the highest to the lowest is !, && and ||.